NETWAYS/foreman-training/installation/04_installation.md

 * Make Puppet vendor repository available

-Install the release package provided by the Puppet vendor repository to make it available for package installation of open source version of Puppet.
+Install the release package provided by the Puppet vendor repository to make it available for package installation of the open source version of Puppet.
 We will use Puppet 8.

 URL: http://yum.puppet.com/puppet8

 * Make Foreman and Katello repository available

-Install the release packages provided by the Foreman and Katello repository to make it available for package installation of Foreman and its components.
-We use Foreman 3.9 and Katello 4.11.
+Install the release packages provided by the Foreman and Katello repositories to make it available for package installation of Foreman and its components.
+We use Foreman 3.13 and Katello 4.15.

 URL: http://yum.theforeman.org